jundalisay/spblist/content/en/research/ancient/babylonian/gilgamesh/tablet-1.md

 . . . flown with their wantoning, gleeful, and keeping the nobles Out of their beds 2!
 (Nay), Enkidu, [joy] in thy life (to its fullest) [Thou shalt] taste—(forsooth) will I shew thee a man who is happy, 15.Gilgamish!

 View him, O look on his face, (how) comely his manhood!

-Dower’d with lustiness is he, the whole of his body with power Brimming, [his] vigour is stronger than thine, (all) day and night restless!
+Dower’d with lustiness is he, the whole of his body with power brimming, [his] vigour is stronger than thine, (all) day and night restless!

-20.Enkidu, temper thine arrogance—Gilgamish, loveth him Shamash, Anu, (and) Enlil 3, and Ea 4 have dower’d his wisdom with largesse.
+20.Enkidu, temper thine arrogance—Gilgamish, loved him Shamash, Anu, (and) Enlil, and Enki have dower’d his wisdom with largesse.

 (How Gilgamish dreamt of Enkidu).